ZDanielsResearch/HellingerTreesMatlab/README.md

 The code was developed on Matlab R2014b for Mac OS X 10.10 (Yosemite).

 The examples use data packaged with the Statistics and Machine Learning Toolbox for Matlab.

+If you find any issues or have questions, the author can be contacted at: zad7@cs.rutgers.edu